dalesgit/logseq/pages/Easter Vigil Draft 2.md

 We have announced then that this is the most important message there is.
 The story we tell tonight is the most important story there is.

-There is space in the liturgy tonight to tell all the fullness of the path from creation to the fulfillment, brought her out by the resurrection.
-From the great need for redemption, experienced by our ancient ancestors, and by us on a day-to-day basis.
-Tracing the story up through the prophets, and finally Jesus rising from the dead and sending us on a new life in anticipation of the final fulfillment.
+There is space in the liturgy tonight to tell all the fullness of the path from creation to the fulfillment brought brought about by the resurrection.
+From the great need for redemption, experienced by our ancient ancestors, and by us on a day-to-day basis, through to the "peace that passes all understanding."
+Tracing the story up through the prophets, and finally Jesus rising from the dead and sending us the adventures of a new life in anticipation of the final fulfillment.

 A woman named Gretchen Pritchard has been telling the sacred story aimed at Episcopalians, especially young Episcopalians, for several decades.
 I was gifted many years ago with a transcript of her version of the entire Bible told in language appropriate for children .
 It begins, "**Once upon a time**".
 End it ends with, "**the prince and princess get married, and live happily ever after**".
 Amazingly, that is a pretty good approximation of the first chapter of Genesis, and the last chapter of the book of Revelation.